rigglemania/pysqlcipher3/README.rst

 Note: If you have python 64 bit installed you may have to uninstall it before installing python 32 bit.

-6) Use SQL Cipher 3 amalgamations or you may compile the latest SQL Cipher amalgamation by following this tutorial http://www.jerryrw.com/howtocompile.php.
+6) Use the SQL Cipher 3 amalgamations or you may compile the latest SQL Cipher amalgamation by following this tutorial http://www.jerryrw.com/howtocompile.php.

 7) Click start, Run, cmd.
 In the CMD prompt navigate to the folder where you checked out this repository.
 Run "python setup.py build_amalgamation"